What Building an App with Zero Coding Background Taught Me About Vibe Coding

 I do not know Swift at all, and I have no iOS development background.
 But recently, starting from a vague idea, I used Codex to finish an iOS app.
-Then I went on to prepare the App Store release materials, build the website, and produce the marketing assets.
+Then I kept going: App Store release materials, a website, marketing assets.
+I still reread that list with some disbelief, because a year ago none of it would have been within my reach.
 What makes this worth writing down is not that I made another product.
 It is that someone who could not have crossed the engineering barrier completed the whole journey from idea to release preparation with the help of AI coding.

 The app is called DailyTrace, a lightweight tool for recording the time of real life.
 Some quick background: it is not a task manager, and it is not a productivity scoring system.
 It helps you see roughly where your time goes.

 But this article is not mainly about the product.
-What I want to write about is the first-hand experience and the thinking that came out of it: what vibe coding actually changes, where it genuinely works, and where it is easily misunderstood.
+What I want to write about is the first-hand experience: what vibe coding actually changes, and where it is easily misunderstood.

 AI Coding Really Does Lower the Barrier to Starting a Product

-Many people, the first time they see an AI coding tool, have the same strong reaction: does this mean one sentence is enough to produce an app or a website?
+Many people, the first time they see an AI coding tool, have the same strong reaction: does this mean one sentence is enough to produce an app?
 Can everyone program now?
 The idea is clearly exaggerated.
 But it is not entirely wrong.

 Before this project, native iOS development was a high wall for me.
-I could propose product ideas, write requirements, judge whether a tool should be light or heavy, and evaluate whether an interaction or a visual felt right.
+I could propose product ideas and write requirements.
+I could judge whether a tool should be light or heavy, and whether an interaction felt right.
 But actually writing SwiftUI pages, handling SwiftData, local state, widgets, Live Activities, system permissions, and build configuration — none of that was work I could do on my own.

 AI coding changed the entry point.
 It let me keep pushing "I want to build a tool like this" forward, instead of stopping at "I have an idea."